mt1022/cubar/cran-comments.md

 * Omitted the redundant "with R" in the title

-* Added more details to the Description field
+* Added more details to the Description field and changed starting words

 * Updated documentation of `show_codon_tables` so that \values tag has been correctly generated in show_codon_tables.Rd

-* Start the package description with "This package" rather than package name.

 ## R CMD check results